winterland1989/Action.js/README.md

 };
 ```

 Here, let me present the final version of our `next` function, comparing to `_next` we write before, can you see what's the different?

-It still reture a new `Action`, when it fired, the original action are called, and we checked if the data are `instanceof Error`, if it's not, everything as usual, we feed it to `cb` that `next` received, but if it's an `Error`, we pass it to a future `_cb`, which we don't have now.
++ It still reture a new `Action`, when it fired, the original action are called.

++ We checked if the data are `instanceof Error`, if it's not, everything as usual, we feed it to `cb` that `next` received.

++ But if it's an `Error`, we pass it to a future `_cb`, which we don't have now.

-Symmetrically, we have to define a function that special deal with `Errors`, and let normal values pass:
+`next` ensure the `cb` it received, **will never receive an `Error`**, we just skip `cb` and pass `Error` downstream, Symmetrically, we define a function which only deal with `Error`, and let normal values pass:

 ```js
 Action.prototype.guard = function(cb) {